SAP-samples/btp-cf-multitenant-extension/db/README.md

 - MENTORID

 ### Configuration
 The configuration table is used to store customization details of the application.
-This gives unique identifier to each of the subscribing tenants.
+This gives a unique identifier to each of the subscribing tenants.
-The fields are:
+The following fields are part of this table:
 - ID
 - TITLE
 - FILE_NAME